joheenc/QPE-FIT/README.md

 Please email joheen@mit.edu with any requests, bug reports, or comments!

-## Key Features
+## Features

-- **Dual trajectory computation methods**: Exact Kerr geodesics (via KerrGeoPy) for mock data generation and fast post-Newtonian approximations for inference
+- **Efficient trajectory computation** with the post-Newtonian formalism for rapid inference
-- **GPU acceleration**: Leverages CuPy for efficient parallel computation
+- **GPU acceleration** with CuPy for efficient parallel computation during likelihood evaluations
-- **Modern Bayesian inference**: Uses UltraNest nested sampling for robust parameter estimation
+- **Bayesian inference** with the UltraNest nested sampling library for robust parameter estimation
-- **Comprehensive physical modeling**: Includes relativistic effects (Shapiro and geometric delays) and disk precession

 ## Dependencies